 - The President has taken the lead to begin a deficit-reduction effort in 1984 by calling for bipartisan negotiations on a package to reduce the deficit by \$100 billion over 3 years.
 As the President suggests, we can work with a variety of modest spending reductions, and tax reforms that raise revenue, to enact a significant deficit "downpayment" in 1984. - Even though election-year politics makes it difficult to launch the kind of major assault on the deficit that we really need, that is no reason to do nothing.
 If we set reasonable expectations, we should be able to make a noticeable dent in the deficit that will make our job easier in the years ahead.
 Even more importantly, it can demonstrate to our citizens and to economic decision-makers in the private sector that we can face up to the deficit problem even in an election year. - The Finance Committee is considering spending and revenue options just within its jurisdiction that can achieve the \$100 billion "downpayment" goal.
-To do that we are drawing on a number of proposals that have been on the table for some time, including some already in the legislative "pipeline": - -Items included in the FY 1984 reconciliation bill, S. 2062, which awaits Senate action - -Treasury-endorsed proposals on tax shelters and other abuses - -Administration -proposed spending cuts that were not followed through on last year - -Administrative savings and other proposals made by the Grace Commission - -Additional proposals considered in the Finance Committee last - Target.
-We can aim at \$100 billion in savings--\$21.4 bilion in revenue changes pending in S. 2062, \$13.6 billion in spending reduction from Finance Committee and other programs in S. 2062, \$7 billion or so from Grace Commission recommendations, billions in debt service savings, and the remainder from additional spending and tax changes aimed at desirable policy reforms.
+To do that we are drawing on a number of proposals that have been on the table for some time, including some already in the legislative "pipeline": - -Items included in the FY 1984 reconciliation bill, S. 2062, which awaits Senate action - -Treasury-endorsed proposals on tax shelters and other abuses - -Administration -proposed spending cuts that were not followed through on last year - -Administrative savings and other proposals made by the Grace Commission - -Additional proposals considered in the Finance Committee last fall - Target.
+We can aim at \$100 billion in savings--\$21.2 bilion in revenue changes pending in S. 2062, \$21.1 billion in spending reduction from Finance Committee programs in S. 2062, \$7 billion or so from Grace Commission recommendations, \$9.5 billion in debt service savings, and the remainder from additional spending and tax changes aimed at desirable policy reforms.
 The goal is a roughly one-for-one balance between spending and revenue changes.

 - Feasibility.
 The key is to follow the President's suggestion and concentrate on relatively non-contentious items, avoiding things like the third-year tax cut and indexing, mean-tested entitlements, social security, and the like.
 Our effort must be bipartisan and balanced to do the job: Democrats and Republicans alike will benefit by cooperating to take swift action on the deficit.
-Time is of the essence if we are to make a beginning this year. - Initial Finance Action: Spending.
+Time is of the essence if we are to make a beginning this year. - Initial Finance Action.
 On February 23, the Finance Committee began action to reduce the deficit.
-To date, the Committee has agreed to changes in health care programs that save \$10.6 billion between now and 1987, over and above the provisions in S. 2062, plus \$3.2 billion from implementing some of the Grace Commission management reforms and \$900 million from limiting rebates to Puerto Rico on distilled spirits that originate in the U.S. and are shipped to Puerto Rico for redistilling so they be claimed as products of Puerto Rico.
-Adding in debt service savings of \$7.2 billion, plus the provisions of S. 2062, we have agreed to savings of \$35.6 billion by 1987. - Initial Finance Action: Revenues.
+The Committee agreed to changes in health care programs that save \$8.7 billion between now and 1987, over and above the provisions in S. 2062.
 In addition, the Committee agreed to the goal of raising \$50 billion in revenue between now and 1987, provided at least that amount of spending reduction can be achieved.
-So far the Committee has agreed to \$44.6 billion in revenue-raisers, or \$23.2 billion over and above the revenue items in S. 2062.
-The House Ways and Means Committee has also completed markup on a \$49 billion revenue package and the bipartisan working group is showing some signs of progress.
+The House Ways and Means Committee has also scheduled a markup on the deficit and the bipartisan working group is showing some signs of progress.
 So we may be on our way.

-Recovery -- What progress have we made
+Recovery--What progress have we made